 FORMER PROFESSIONAL NEWS AND SPORTS JOURNALIST

 My whenever-I-feel-like-it observations and commentary on journalism and college teaching (axiom: write only about what you know).
-Some recent posts: Do lies and hate deserve air time; media upheaval in New Orleans; and AMG “crime boss” Carol Robinson.
+Some recent posts: the challenges to investigative reporting; the obnoxious Skip Bayless; and do lies and hate deserve air time.

 Say what?
 A journal publication